rubenhortas/rubenhortas.github.io/_posts/2023-07-03-htb-nibbles-walkthrough.md

 ## Technologies in use

-We can identify the technologies used with `whatweb`
+We can identify the technologies used with `whatweb`:

 ```
 http://10.0.0.2/nibbleblog [301 Moved Permanently] Apache[2.4.18], Country[RESERVED][ZZ], HTTPServer[Ubuntu Linux][Apache/2.4.18 (Ubuntu)], IP[10.0.0.2], RedirectLocation[http://10.0.0.2/nibbleblog/], Title[301 Moved Permanently]